habeshaethiopia/Adane-Moges-Eskalate/README.md

 A RESTful API for managing a personal movie collection.
 This project allows users to create accounts, authenticate, and manage their movie collections with features like creating, updating, deleting, and searching movies.

+**The deployed version of the API is available at [https://adane-moges-eskalate.onrender.com](https://adane-moges-eskalate.onrender.com)**

 ## Technology Choices

 - **Go (Golang)**: Chosen for its excellent performance, strong standard library, and great support for building concurrent web services.